ahawkins/hawkins.io/wip/2011-11-21-reviewing_rails3_in_action.md

 more of a usability thing than anything else.
 Pagination is very simple and should be covered earlier on in the text.

-I think the book should spend more time on legimate performance techniques.
-Spending more time on caching is a very good idea.
-Introducting Metal controller is a much better use of time than talking about pagination as a performance enhancer.
-There different things the book can cover to make this chapter better.
-Hopefully they are addressed by the time the book is published.

--- PLACE HOLDER: Dealing with Long Running Tasks --

--- PLACE HOLDER: Translations --

 I can easily forget about the "Basic Performance Enhancements" chapter because the "Engines" chapter is straigh GODLIKE.
 I think this chapter is the best one in the book by good measure for a few resons: